Zara (Russian singer)

-Zarifa Pashaevna Mgoyan (Зарифа́ Паша́евна Мгоя́н; born 26 July 1983), known as Zara (За́ра), is a Russian pop singer, actress, and social activist.
+Zarifa Pashaevna Mgoyan (Зарифа́ Паша́евна Мгоя́н; born 26 July 1983), known as Zara (За́ра), is a Russian pop singer, actress, and social activist of Yezidi-Kurdish ethnicity.
 She was awarded the title of Merited Artist of the Russian Federation in 2016.
-She has recorded nine studio albums, and received several Golden Gramophone Award, and diplomas of the Pesnya goda Russian TV festival.
+She has recorded ten studio albums, and received several Golden Gramophone Award, and diplomas of the Pesnya goda Russian TV festival.
 As an actress, Zara is known for her roles in the "Streets of Broken Lights" (2001), "Spetsnaz 2" (2004), and "Favorsky" (2005) TV series, and the feature films "Pushkin.
 The Last Duel" (2006), and "White Sand" (2011).

 Early life and education

 She was born in Leningrad to a Yezidi-Kurdish family.
-Her father, Pasha Binbashievich Mgoyan, a Candidate of Sciences in Physics and Mathematics, is employed in the machine building industry, and her mother, Nadi Djamаlovna Mgoyan, is a housewife.
+Her father, Pasha Binbashievich Mgoyan, a Candidate of Sciences in Physics and Mathematics, is employed in the machine building industry, and her mother, Nadi Dzhamаlovna Mgoyan, is a housewife.
 Her parents were born in Leninakan, Armenia.
 Zara also has an elder sister Liana and a younger brother Roman.

 Zara attended secondary school No. 2 in Otradnoye, Kirovsky District, Leningrad Oblast.
 In 2000, she graduated from Gymnasium No. 56 in Saint Petersburg with a silver medal.
 Alongside her secondary school studies, she graduated from a children's music school with honors, specializing in piano.